elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 ## Forking a Monero Repository

-Since this not simply a building guide and if you want to contribute through a GitHub account, you will need to fork the [monero](https://github.com/monero-project/monero) or [monero-gui](https://github.com/monero-project/monero-gui) repository.
+If you want to contribute through a GitHub account, you will need to fork the [monero](https://github.com/monero-project/monero) or [monero-gui](https://github.com/monero-project/monero-gui) repository.
 If you are new to GitHub, see: [fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)